-The Prudential Code requires local authorities to set prudential indicators for capital finance for the forthcoming and following years, monitoring actual figures from previous years where required.
-This is done before the beginning of the forthcoming year, through the processes established for the setting and revising of the budget.
+The Prudential Code requires local authorities to set prudential indicators for capital finance for the forthcoming and following years and to monitor actual figures from previous years where required.

+The setting of indicators is done before the beginning of the forthcoming year as part of the budget process.
 The prudential indicators may be revised at any time, following due process and taking into account their affordability.
 The prudential and treasury indicators in appendix 10 take into account the affordability of the Council's capital finance plans, ensuring that borrowing remains within prudent and sustainable levels and that treasury management decisions are taken in accordance with good practice.

-The Council's capital strategy takes a long-term view of proposed borrowing to fund capital expenditure, together with the financing costs (interest and Minimum Revenue Provision).
+Further detail is available within the Council's capital strategy.
+This takes a long-term view of proposed borrowing to fund capital expenditure, together with the financing costs (interest and Minimum Revenue Provision).

-Minimum Revenue Position (MRP) Annual Statement:
+6. Minimum Revenue Position (MRP) Annual Statement: